 More than half of all nursing homes are for profit facilities.
 As the population of the United States ages, more and more sons and daughters have to wrestle with the decision to place their parents into nursing homes.

 If a nursing home’s negligence leads to an injury from elder care abuse or neglect, claims may be brought against them for compensation.
-Damages of nursing home elder care abuse or neglect include those available for other injury cases like pain and suffering and reimbursement for medical bills.
+Damages of nursing home elder care abuse or neglect in Seattle include those available for other injury cases like pain and suffering and reimbursement for medical bills.
 Kirk represents clients in the areas of:

-- Nursing home and assisted living facility neglect
+- Nursing home and assisted living facility neglect in Seattle

 - Theft by caregivers